The -13.88% Decline of Loop Media Inc.'s (LPTV) Stock in the Past Quarter

 LPTV) stock’s latest price update

-Loop Media Inc. (AMEX: LPTV)’s stock price has dropped by -10.32 in relation to previous closing price of 3.49.
-Nevertheless, the company has seen a gain of 0.32% in its stock price over the last five trading days.
+Loop Media Inc. (AMEX: LPTV)’s stock price has soared by 14.07 in relation to previous closing price of 2.70.
+Nevertheless, the company has seen a loss of -1.60% in its stock price over the last five trading days.

 Analysts’ Opinion of LPTV

-Many brokerage firms have already submitted their reports for LPTV stocks, with ROTH Capital repeating the rating for LPTV by listing it as a “Buy.”
-The predicted price for LPTV in the upcoming period, according to ROTH Capital is $6.50 based on the research report published on October 17th of the previous year 2022.
+Many brokerage firms have already submitted their reports for LPTV stocks, with B. Riley Securities repeating the rating for LPTV by listing it as a “Buy.”
+The predicted price for LPTV in the upcoming period, according to B. Riley Securities is $5 based on the research report published on June 09th of the current year 2023.

-During the last 5 trading sessions, LPTV rose by +0.32%, which changed the moving average for the period of 200-days by -64.63% in comparison to the 20-day moving average, which settled at $3.65.
-In addition, Loop Media Inc. saw -52.72% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LPTV fell by -1.60%, which changed the moving average for the period of 200-days by -64.10% in comparison to the 20-day moving average, which settled at $3.28.
+In addition, Loop Media Inc. saw -53.47% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading